 What's in a Name: This collection of essays borrows its title from Broder’s Twitter handle, and while it's charming as a string of 140 character tweets, it's even better in prose.
 At times heartbreaking and at others hilariously self-deprecating, Broder's relentless bravery will make you laugh out loud while simultaneously shedding a tear (or 10).
-She's especially honest and poignant in her writing on love and anxiety in the digital age, with "Never Getting Over the Fantasy of You Is Going Okay."
-While describing a "lifetime of fictional love stories."
+She's especially honest and poignant in her writing on love and anxiety in the digital age with "Never Getting Over the Fantasy of You Is Going Okay."

 Tone Teaser: "Just saw two ants drown together in a bathtub and thought of us: a love story."

-What's in a Name: In Green Migraine, poet Michael Dickman takes something we wouldn't associate with a color.
-Each section is a color.
+What's in a Name: Each section of this book is a color.
 It's a fascinating and quite successful way to rethink sensation, and in this case, pain.
 Especially when we don't have any other way to grasp onto it verbally, though we feel a need to let the pain cry out for a sense of relief.
 It's also fun to hear how a poet imagines the personalities of each color that we all have a relationship to.
 You'll never look at yellow (or whatever your favorite color is) the same way again.

 Tone Teaser: "Families of worms work their yellow way up through clouds in the mustard air.
 Yellow fingers work the yellow spine."